vomnes/camagru/README.md

-# camagru
+# Camagru
- The goal of this project is to build a web application a little more complex than the previous ones with a little less means.
+The aim of this project is to create a web application allowing to make basic photo and video editing using your webcam and some predefined images.

+I have realised this project during my studies at 'Ecole 42', it was my first big project in PHP.
+I have done this project from scratch using PHP, Javascript, HTML et CSS without any frameworks.
+I have organised my code using Model–View–Controller.
+Thus, there are only one page (index.php) and according the URL parameters a specific page is launched.
+For example **_index.php?action=gallery_** launch the gallery page.

 ### Sign In
  <img alt="Sign In" src="screenshot/SignInPage.png" width="60%" title="Login Camagru page">